Racial segregation of churches in the United States: Calvinism

 Calvinism is based on the theological argument of John Calvin and began in Europe in the 16th century.
 Calvinism was first practiced in America by English-speaking colonies.
 Calvinists believe in the sole authority of the Bible, of Christ alone, and in faith and morals, and object to the Catholic Church through their "five solae", or five core theological beliefs.
 Presbyterian and Reformed churches are both considered Calvinist in doctrine.
 These two denominations make up approximately 7% of all Protestants.

-According to the Pew Research Center, approximately 88% of the members of the Presbyterian Church (U.S.A.) are white, 5% are black, 3% are Asian, and 4% are Latino.
-The Presbyterian Church in America is more diverse, with 80% of its members being white, 6% being black, 3% being Asian, 6% being black, and 5% identifying as mixed or another race.
+According to the Pew Research Center, approximately 88% of the members of the Presbyterian Church (USA) are white, 5% are black, 3% are Asian, and 4% are Latino.
+The Presbyterian Church in America is more diverse, with 80% of its members being white, 6% being black, 3% being Asian, and 5% identifying as mixed or another race.

 Lutheranism

 Lutheranism originated through Martin Luther's opposition to teachings and practices of the Catholic Church.
 A core belief of the Lutheran Church is sola fide, that it is on the basis of their faith that believers are forgiven their transgressions of the law of God, rather than on the basis of good works which they have done.
 Lutheranism began in the United States when Lutheran immigrants from Europe settled in the "middle colonies."
 Lutheranism later expanded to Midwestern America.

 The Lutheran Church was actively involved in protesting segregation during the Civil Rights Movement.
 Robert Graetz, a white pastor of a majority African American Lutheran Church during the Civil Rights Movement, was particularly involved.
 Graetz protested against the arrest of Rosa Parks and advocated for integrated church services.
 By 1964, the American Lutheran Church had banned segregation within congregations.

 Unlike many other Protestant traditions, there is not a Black church organization or denomination that is specifically Lutheran.
 The two major Lutheran denominations, the Evangelical Lutheran Church in America (ELCA) and the Lutheran Church–Missouri Synod (LCMS), are predominantly white.
 They have similar compositions, with the ELCA being 96% white and 2% black and the LCMS being 95% white, 2% black, and 2% other.